-An old-soul songwriter with a penchant for poetic narratives and modern interpretations of traditional folk, Olivia's musical approach is both nostalgic and forward-looking, bringing history, the natural world and the human experience to every listener's doorstep.
+An old-soul songwriter with a penchant for a good story and modern interpretations of traditional folk, Olivia's musical approach is both nostalgic and forward-looking, bringing history, the natural world and the human experience to every listener's doorstep.
 She has been supported by the Regional Arts and Culture Council in Portland, the Oregon Arts Commission, the GRAMMY Foundation, and more.
 Olivia tours throughout the Pacific Northwest and the UK.
 Her new EP will be released in 2026.

 “Each of Awbrey’s songs is an intricate story in itself.” - Flood Magazine